-Indigenous livestock-animals that are indigenous (native) to an area but are managed as livestock within grazing allotments.
+Domestic indigenous livestock-animals that are indigenous (native) to an area but are managed as livestock within grazing allotments.
+For the purposes of this EA, the terms "bison" and "domestic indigenous livestock" are used interchangeably.

 Proper functioning condition (PFC)-a qualitative method for assessing the condition of riparian wetland areas.
 The term PFC is used to describe both the assessment process and a defined, on-the-ground condition of a riparian-wetland area.